It’s no secret that I am an avid traveler.

 In fact, I’ve spent almost the entire summer adventuring across Europe.

 But a question I’m often asked is how do I manage it all.
-Meaning…how do I wrangle together entities and bank accounts, invest out of the country – all while adventuring through enchanting cities and meeting up with friends in all corners of the globe?
+Meaning…how do I wrangle together entities and bank accounts, invest out of the country – all while adventuring through enchanting cities of Europe and meeting up with friends in all corners of the globe?

 I’m not going to pretend it happened overnight – because it didn’t.
 But once I mastered my systems and workflow processes, the investor lifestyle most consider too good to be true became almost effortless.